 Terra Lake is the closest community trout pond to Des Moines.
-It’s a 7-acre lake south of Pioneer Parkway in Johnston.
-Terra Lake gets stocked with rainbow trout annually.
+It’s a 7-acre lake south of Pioneer Parkway in Johnston, with an accessible fishing pier and playground nearby.

 Banner Lakes (South), Indianola

 Banner Lakes at Summerset State Park is a 222-acre park just south of Des Moines.
 The site was once a coal mine, which created a series of lakes now surrounded by woods and wetlands.
-There is a north lake and a south lake.
-Banner Lake South gets stocked with rainbow trout, seasonally.
+The south lake gets stocked with trout seasonally.